-An up-date of the 2011 vessels that were included in the CHMSF client group for MSC purposes was provided.
-In 2011, a total of 70 Canadian registered vessels were included within the client group of CHMSF.
-This list includes 10 additional member vessels compared to the client group at the commencement of certification.
+An up-date of the 2010 vessels that were included in the CHMSF client group for MSC purposes was provided.
+In 2010, a total of 60 Canadian registered vessels were included within the client group of CHMSF.
+This list includes 22 additional member vessels compared to the client group at the commencement of certification.
 In addition a list of processors who are designated for accessing albacore tuna under the certificate was provided.
 Agreements and commitments are in place for vessels and processors for participation in the MSC Certificate.
-See below for a list of vessels in the client group and processors under the certificate.